i-look-like-tintin/TCExplorer/README.md

 - Genesis locations - Refine and include a much more accurate genesis location when cyclone speed reaching 34 knots (17m/s).
 Ignore path prior to genesis.
 - Dissipation data points.
 - Add a button to show land-fall locations.
 Display purely land-fall spots – no tracks.
 Be able to select the time.
 Have different coloured dots for land-fall location to show cyclone intensity upon landfall.
-- Clarify Client Notes with client
+- ~~Clarify Client Notes with client~~
+- Update Density Heatmap in line with client's IPYNB <-- in progress, currently implemented in main

 ## Brady's work goals
 - Edit genisis dot